po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 Just like JavaScript, number data types are used to store numbers.
 They have unique properties inherent to the number data type.

 For example, integer values and decimal values have different data types in C#, as is the case in virtually all programming languages.
 Can you guess which is which in C#?
-That’s right—int and float.
+That’s right—`int` and `float`.

 For an extensive summary of the variety of data types and their uses, take a look at the [official documentation on data types created by Microsoft, the maintainers of C#.](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types)